Kim A. Case, Ph.D.

 Awards

-• Trailblazer in Inclusion, Diversity and Equity Faculty Award, College of Humanities and Sciences, VCU, 2024
+- Trailblazer Faculty Award, College of Humanities and Sciences, VCU, 2024